PauGoSi/Covid-BI-Dashboard/README.md

 # Covid BI Dashboard

 Try playing around with this dashboard.
-It provides users with the option to view historical statistics on COVID-19 for different countries.
+It provides users with the option to view historical statistics on COVID for different countries.

 ## Features